Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ✅ The RMS API secret key.
 You will get this after deploying RMS from the marketplace, or from Ravnur support if you use Ravnur’s test environment.

-✅ Dotnet is installed (5 and above, app is written on donet 6).
+✅ Dotnet is installed (5 and above, app is written on dotnet 6).

 ✅ Azure CLI is installed (it is needed only to run the app on existing AMS account for POC purposes, but it is not required by RMS).